metamorph-inc/cpython/Doc/tutorial/appendix.rst

 When you use Python interactively, it is frequently handy to have some standard commands executed every time the interpreter is started.
-You can do this by setting an environment variable named :envvar:`PYTHONSTARTUP` to the name of a file containing your start-up commands.
+You can do this by setting an environment variable named :envvar:`OMPYTHONSTARTUP` to the name of a file containing your start-up commands.
 This is similar to the :file:`.profile` feature of the Unix shells.